naughtyfruit53/FastApiv1.6/docs/CHATBOT_INTEGRATION.md

 ## Overview

-The TritiQ ERP system includes a powerful AI chatbot that can be integrated into customer websites to provide real-time support, lead generation, and service ticket creation capabilities.
+The TRITIQ BOS system includes a powerful AI chatbot that can be integrated into customer websites to provide real-time support, lead generation, and service ticket creation capabilities.

 ## Table of Contents